SoheilMV/MVThread/README.md

     string data = e.Data; //Get data from the entered list

     if(e.Retry > 100) //Shows the current data retrieval count
-        return Status.TheEnd; //In certain circumstances, you can stop all the threads if you wish
+        return ConfigStatus.TheEnd; //In certain circumstances, you can stop all the threads if you wish

     if (!e.ProxyDetail.IsProxyLess) //Get a proxy at random {